RandomHat/CinemaXX_BACKEND/sprint-status/SPRINT1-STATUS.md

 ### Mark

 ### Simon
+* Created entity classes: Reservation, Customer, Ticket.
+Debugged an issue were security was enabled in a test from the startcode causing the test to fail.
+Reenabled security which was disabled for the same reason.

 ### Murat
 * Made the entities classes for Seat.java, Hall.java and Cinema.java together with their relations (not completed yet)